khanhnphan15/music-box/README.md

 #### Features
-User authentication and authorization using JWT tokens.
+User authentication and authorization using token-based authentication.
 User home page to manage uploaded audio files and playlists.
 Audio file upload with support for mp3 file formats.
 Playlist creation and management.